heb12/heb12mobile/README.md

 no longer recieve major updates.

 But don't worry, we are working on a new Bible app, and it will start
-development in the comming months.
+development in the coming months.
 Find our progress here: https://code.heb12.com/

 Thanks for understanding,
 - Petabyte (@pufflegamerz) https://code.heb12.com/P